Stellantis Mulhouse Plant

-The Stellantis Mulhouse Plant is a major car plant in France owned by Stellantis.
+The Stellantis Mulhouse Plant is a major car plant in France owned by Stellantis through Stellantis France.
 It has produced cars since 1972, notching up its first ten million in June 2008.
 Production processes include panel and component forming, welding, body painting and final assembly.

 Location and site

 The plant is located on a large site at Sausheim on the Île Napoléon, on the eastern edge of the Mulhouse conurbation.
 This places it approximately 65 km / 40 miles to the east of the company’s principal plant at Sochaux, the two locations having been linked by the A36 autoroute since the late 1970s.